Eligibility + Award Details

 Award: The Richard Diebenkorn Teaching Fellow will receive $25,000 USD in compensation to teach two courses in the Fall semester, give a public lecture in the Visiting Artists and Scholars Lecture Series (VAS), and engage with the SFAI community through individual student critiques, academic programs, and activities.

 Integral to the Fellowship is a residency at Headlands Center for the Arts.
 The residency includes housing, an 800-square-foot studio, five chef-prepared meals each week, and access to shared vehicles.
 Artists in Residence are encouraged to engage with other residents and participate in the dynamic creative community of the Center, and are asked to participate in the seasonal Open House where resident artists share their work with the visiting public.
-Fellows are expected to be in residence full-time at Headlands during the fellowship, August 31 to December 11, 2020.
+Fellows are expected to be in residence full-time at Headlands during the fellowship.

 How To Apply

 Applications must include a letter of interest and artist statement, ten images, CV, and contact information for three references.

 Delia Brown is a painter exploring how high-tech culture encourages and facilitates a preoccupation with our own image, and shines a light on the flattening of our relationship to the larger world we inhabit.
 In the early 2000s she became known for a naturalistic style of representational painting that combined sharp social critique with humor and highly personal introspection.
 Her work over the last two years has seen a move towards an abstracted figuration, focusing on how our relationship to technology (specifically: smartphones) amplifies our narcissistic and myopic tendencies, engendering a troubling disengagement from the world around us.